Custom House Dublin 1

 It has a collection of 20,000 manuscripts, rare books, miniature paintings, clay tablets, costumes, and other historical and aesthetically important artifacts.

-The Bank of Ireland Building (once known as the House of Lords in Ireland) – was home to the Irish Parliament House until 1801.
-Look for the House of Lords chamber when you visit.
+The Bank of Ireland Building (once known as the House of Lords in Ireland) is located at College Green.
+It was home to the Irish Parliament House until 1801.

 The exterior of the Bank of Ireland building in Dublin.
 Photo: Gareth Byrne for Failte Ireland.